 This is by far the hardest step towards staying motivated.

-If you are truly able to convince yourself that your goals are important and that the success of your goal is crucial, you will never need another reason to keep pursuing your purpose.
+If you are can convince yourself that your goals are just as important as your 9-5.
+MORE important even, you will never need another reason to keep pursuing your purpose.

 If you want the true secret to staying motivated, the real key is having the ability to be honest and upfront with yourself.
 Then using that awareness to focus on and pursue what you think is essential.
 Despite the self-doubt telling you that you can’t do it, despite what your friends might think about it, and despite it being something that goes against the grain or the odds.

 You will find your motivation when you start living with the belief that you can have, do, and be whatever you set your mind to.